 This is a quarterly journal with publications of original articles from the Institute.
 The journal was first published in March 1959 as "Endemic Diseases Bulletin of Nagasaki University".
 In 1967, the name was changed to "Tropical Medicine".
-This year, publication was suspended.

-Institute of Tropical Medicine, Nagasaki University
+Institute of Tropical Medicine,

+Nagasaki University